aloni636/aloni636/README.md

 ### Hi there 👋

-I'm a passionate software dev.
+I'm addicted to Markdown. 💉

+Also, I code for 10 hours to automate a 10 minutes task.

 **Interests:**